WICG/WebApiDevice/README.md

 If the configuration is set properly, the value from the JSON configuration shall be printed in the console.

 ### Device Attributes
+#### [Optional] Setting up the annotated Asset ID and Location
+Please follow the guide [Asset identifier during enrollment](https://support.google.com/chrome/a/answer/2657289?hl=en#allow_to_update_device_attribute) to customize the annotated Asset ID and Location during enrollment if you want to test the corresponding Web APIs.

 #### Verification in the Chrome DevTools Console
 The easiest way to verify the attribute results is calling these APIs in the [Chrome DevTools Console](https://developers.google.com/web/tools/chrome-devtools/console).
 Take an example, the following code snippet can be used to print the current device's serial number in the console.
 ```javascript
 navigator.device.getSerialNumber(console.log);
 ```
-#### Annotated Asset ID and Location
-Please follow the guide [Asset identifier during enrollment](https://support.google.com/chrome/a/answer/2657289?hl=en#allow_to_update_device_attribute) to customize the annotated Asset ID and Location during enrollment if you want to test the corresponding Web APIs.